vicki928/W08Deployment/README.md

 ## Challanges

-I have a very difficult time on the deployment. app.py is attached.
-Kept getting OSError: [Errno 48] Address already in use.
+I had a very difficult time on the deployment.  got it worked with help.

-Need to talk to a mentor to solve the issue.

 ## Future Goals